FlashGet Kids FlashGet Kids

-In this article, we’ll take a look at what LimeTorrents is, the potential hazards and benefits of using it.
-As well as some tips on how to stay safe with LimeTorrents, so that your kids are safe online.
+In this article, we’ll take a look at what it is and the potential hazards of it.
+As well as tips on keeping your kids safe online.

 LimeTorrents is a long-running torrent indexer and search engine that has been operating since 2009.